Defy1x/c01-horiseon-code-refactor-assignment/README.md

 ### Repository Quality: 13%

-* Repository has a unique name. <!--This is completed-->
+* Repository has a unique name.

 * Repository follows best practices for file structure and naming conventions.